michaelsevilla/malacology-popper/paper/paper.md

   of its code-hardened subsystems.
-Ceph is a distributed storage system with monitor processes that maintain cluster state using consensus, versioning, and consistency protocols; object storage daemons that store data on disk using peer-to-peer techniques like replication, load balancing, and consensus; and metadata daemons that act as gateways for file-based storage using protocols for consistency, balancing load, and mediating shared access.
+Ceph is a distributed storage system with monitor processes that maintain cluster state using consensus, versioning, and consistency protocols; object storage daemons that store data on disk consensus; and metadata daemons that act as gateways for file-based storage using protocols for consistency, balancing load, and mediating shared access.
   In this work, we take a "programmable storage" approach to leveraging these subsystems to build two services, a POSIX metadata load balancer and a high-performance distributed shared-log.

-documentclass: ieeetran
+documentclass: article
-classoption: conference
+classoption: twocolumn, 10pt
 ieeetran: true
 monofont-size: scriptsize
 numbersections: true